bushsaleh/bushsaleh/README.md

 - 👋 Hi, I’m @bushsaleh
-- 👀 I’m interested in data and how it can change the world around us
+- 👀 I’m interested in data and how it can effect the world around us!
-- 🌱 I’m currently learning R and SQL with plans to learn python and SAS soon
+- 🌱 I’m currently learning R and SQL with plans to learn python and SAS next.
 -  💞️ I’m looking to find a data analyst job where I can use my passion for helping people and my passion for data jointly.
 - 📫 How to reach me... my email is bushsaleh@gmail.com.
 Feel free to email me!